MrTortoise/MrTortoise.github.io/_posts/2018-03-18-deathstar-architecture.md

 The problem is that every business process will look something like this and will overlap.
 Experts in one value stream / domain will potentially have no idea about the existence of others.
 But they will know this and so will be paralyzed by fear.

 The Deathstar is fully operational.
-The Empire now has full control over its denizens.
+Its a huge frickin lazer beam, congrats.
+Problem is is Vader ever remember he asked for a ballpit to go with his [evil egg](https://www.youtube.com/watch?v=5blbv4WFriM) you are going to need help - you have no chance.

 Now the follow is true: